 And what is a logo?

 A logo is an identifying element that people use to recognise a business.
 It nearly always features the business name and may also include an image.
-A logo can be simple and typographic, icon based or elaborate.
+A logo can be simple and typographic, icon based or an elaborate illustration.
 A logo is an essential component of any brand, and it is a powerful brand tool, but it cannot do everything.
 While a logo is a major part of your brand, there is so much more to branding than just a logo!

 And what is a brand identity?